On-Campus Employment

 IMPORTANT: Rules for On-Campus Employment

-3. Doing co-op and on campus employment at the same time is STRONGLY DISCOURAGED.
-While you are on co-op, the co-op employment is your "class" — see point #1 above.
+3. Doing co-op and on-campus employment at the same time is strongly discouraged.
+While you are in your co-op cycle, your co-op employment is your "class", and on-campus employment is limited to 20 hours per week — see point #2 above.
 On-campus employment must not impact your ability to perform your responsibilities at the co-op job.
-The 20-hour rule in point #2 applies while you are on co-op, but we highly recommend working only a few hours per week, or none at all, to focus on your co-op position.

-How to Find an On-Campus Job
+How to find an on-campus job

 Some helpful web pages to find jobs include: